25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 - As state will contain all the form's data, on submit this can be passed on to an API call or for further processing

-Lets create a simple input form which takes users first-name.
+Let's create a simple input form which takes users first-name.
 Please find the code below:

 _Example:_